Read as much or as little of this as you want

 Any "sales" you may see on my site will be legitimate specials for a finite period, specific item, or perhaps, an inventory reduction.

 I have a lot of relatively inexpensive items I bought back in 2011.
 The intent, at that time, was selling face-to-face at some street fairs and flea markets.
-That just never come to pass.
+That just never came to pass.
 After going live with my site, it became clear that would not be the direction my business would take.
-It is my hope to start getting more of these items up to reduce my stock.
+It is my hope to start getting more of these items up to reduce my stock but time remains an issue.
 There will be fewer pictures, less information, and nice low prices - the sale items will not be returnable.
-The prices, combined with what it will take to post them will mean I am pushing things through at cost or less so I can't be dealing with double handling of returns.
+The prices, combined with what it will take to post them will mean I am pushing things through at cost or less so I can't be dealing with the double handling of returns.

 I will not inflate prices so I can then put them "on sale" at a price that places them at generally accepted retail.
 Some perfectly legitimate businesses find that to be a good model, and while I understand why they do it, as of now, it just doesn't work for me.